anquanscan/sec-tools/README.md

 [libdiffuzz](https://github.com/Shnatsel/libdiffuzz): Custom memory allocator that helps discover reads from uninitialized memory
 [killshot](https://github.com/bahaabdelwahed/killshot): A Penetration Testing Framework, Information gathering tool & Website Vulnerability Scanner
 [AVMP](https://github.com/RackReaver/AVMP): A collection of tools for managing and automating vulnerability management.
 [execution-trace-viewer](https://github.com/teemu-l/execution-trace-viewer): Tool for viewing and analyzing execution traces
+[Cyber-Playbook](https://github.com/rowland007/Cyber-Playbook): Playbooks are used by cybersecurity professionals to store or encapsulate knowledge on cybersecurity topics and tactics.
+I will use these again and again in the field to deal with situations as they arise.
+The idea is that I don’t want to wait until a challenging situation arises to have a plan; I want to already have potential mitigation strategies in my playbook that can help kickstart my process toward finding solutions.